Sydney-Informatics-Hub/training.artemis.rds/_episodes/04-rcos2hpc.md

 -W depend=afterok:<joBID1>:<jobID2>:<jobID3>
 ```

 The process is to submit the first job, then submit the second job including the jobID of the first job as the argument to ‘depend’.
-We will now use this method to transfer the correct raw data from RCOS to Artemis, and submit the analysis job to run when the data transfer completes.
+We will now use this method to transfer the correct raw data from RDS to Artemis, and submit the analysis job to run when the data transfer completes.

 The data we need has been re-uploaded, so we can re-download it with the ```download.pbs``` jobscript.